SElarabi/world-map-encyclopedia-graphQl/README.md

 ## Dependencies

-- reactstrap: Used for various UI components.
+>- reactstrap: Used for various UI components.
+>- @heroicons/react
+>- react-error-boundary:used for error page
-- react: The library this component is built with.
+>- react: The library this component is built with.
+>- react-dom
-- @fortawesome/react-fontawesome and @fortawesome/free-solid-svg-icons: Used for displaying icons.
+>- @fortawesome/react-fontawesome and @fortawesome/free-solid-svg-icons: Used for displaying icons.
-- @apollo/client: Used for fetching data from the GraphQL server.
+>- @apollo/client: Used for fetching data from the GraphQL server.
+>- @apollo/datasource-rest:used to connect apollo server to rest API
+>- @apollo/server
+>- graphql: for querries
+>- graphql-tag
+>- graphql-type-json

 ## Additional Notes